San Jose DUI Attorney:

 Plea Negotiations

 Most DUI cases are resolved through negotiation.
-Your attorney will discuss the strengths and weaknesses of your case and may negotiate for: - Reduced charges (wet reckless, dry reckless, exhibition of speed) - Reduced penalties - Alternative sentencing (house arrest, work release, community service instead of jail)
+Your attorney will discuss the strengths and weaknesses of your case and may negotiate for:

 You have the right to accept or reject any plea offer.
 Your attorney will advise you, but the decision is yours.